BUSHWALKING - AN EPISODE TO REMEMBER

-[Editor's note: Bushwalking was a life-long interest of John’s, inspired by his time teaching at Katoomba, and here he recalls an “Episode” that taught that young teacher a lesson he would never forget!]
+[Compiler's note: Bushwalking was a life-long interest of John’s, inspired by his time teaching at Katoomba, and here he recalls an “Episode” that taught that young teacher a lesson he would never forget!]

 The saying "All's well that ends well" is true enough but sometimes what finishes well can mean

 nightmares for the person who thinks of what might almost have been.